 Concept Przemek Kamiński, Marta Ziółek and Mateusz Szymanówka

 Choreography and Performance Przemek Kamiński and Marta Ziółek

 Music Lubomir Grzelak

 Production Nowy Teatr

-Support Visegrad Artist Residency Program Performing Arts, Art Quarter Budapest, Adam Mixkiewicz Institue
+Support Visegrad Artist Residency Program - Performing Arts, Art Quarter Budapest, Adam Mickiewicz Institue

 A clever project, based on profound observations, carefully implemented.
 And further proof, that the still very young Przemek Kamiński is an excellent new young dancer in the city.